hasura/graphql-engine/assets/brand/README.md

 All assets are available on a Google Cloud Storage Bucket CDN at `https://graphql-engine-cdn.hasura.io/img/<name>`.

-*Note: some logos maybe invisible depending on the page background color.*
+*Note: some logos may be invisible depending on the page background color.*

 | name | asset |
 | ---- | ----- |